 Recording Receipts & Payments

 Those responsible for payment of the fees should be asked to do so in a single payment to the PCC.
 Cash payments should be discouraged.
-It is in order for funeral directors to make payments on a calendar month basis provided there is an itemised statement clearly identifying each funeral to which it relates.
+Funeral directors may make payments on a calendar month basis provided there is an itemised statement clearly identifying each funeral to which it relates.

 A form for recording receipts and analysing them into those due to the PCC and DBF is available either as an Excel spreadsheet or in a PDF version for printing.
 The form also provides for recording where payments are made to ministers conducting services.

-The returns should be sent to the Jessica Lambert, either with the PCC’s cheque or indicating how payment of the net amount due to the DBF is being made e.g. by BACS.
+The returns should be sent to Jessica Lambert indicating how payment of the net amount due to the DBF is being made e.g. by BACS.